TurkServer/docs/README.md

 category: navigation    // choose the parent category, use parent's slug  [required]
 order: 2    // order in current category  [required]
 ---
 ```

-## Test
+## Testing partial content

-1. Put all your test md under `_pages/test/`

-2. Set `published:true` when test locally.
+The `published` key controls what pages display on the site.
+You can use this
+ to push partial changes that you don't want to show up online.

+- Set `published: true` for local testing.
-3. Set `published:false` when commit.
+- Set `published: false` when committing.

+The `_pages/test/` folder is an entire directory of content that you can play
+ around with.
+You can also store uncategorized content that is not ready here.

-## Share
+## Sharing your information

-Please make sure always create a *Pull Request* for your changes.
+Please make sure always create a [pull request][pr] for your changes, so that
-So that our core team can help review and approve.
+ we can take a look and add them to the site!